Member Log In | Press Room | Site Map

 9. Health Care Decisions and Advance Directives

-SNA attorneys frequently confront the issue of personal control of health care decision making as it pertains to disabled and elderly clients.
-We are familiar with the issues and problems facing these clients as they plan for their long-term health care.
+SNA attorneys frequently confront the issue of personal control of health care decision-making as it pertains to clients who are elderly or have a disability.
+They are familiar with the issues and problems facing these clients as they plan for their long-term health care.